 Prep School includes girls from Year 3 to Year 6.

-The Prep School starts in Year 3, where our girls build on the strong foundations laid in the Lower School.
-Our pupils benefit from an increase in subject specialist teaching throughout Prep School which thoroughly prepares them for the 11+/Common Entrance process.
+The Prep School starts in Year 3, where our girls build on the strong foundations laid in the Pre Prep.
+Our pupils benefit from an increase in subject specialist teaching throughout Prep School.
+Whilst our girls are thoroughly prepared for the 11+ process, our approach to teaching and learning aims to develop the skills needed to prepare the girls for their exciting futures beyond Glendower.

 In English lessons, we aim to engender a love of literature and writing in its many forms.
 We encourage the girls to think, speak and write creatively and many opportunities are given for them to develop their reading and comprehension skills.
 Our library is a vibrant hub within the school community; visits from authors, illustrators and regular book fairs and competitions help to ignite the girls’ enthusiasm for literacy.

 Our school laboratory and specialist science teaching foster a genuine love of the subject.
 Scientific concepts and ideas are explored through a fun, practical, hands-on approach.
-Teaching aims to make science relevant to everyday life, and this is supported by our close proximity to a number of national museums.
+Teaching aims to make science relevant to everyday life, and this is supported by our proximity to several national museums.
+Our annual Science Fair allows the girls to put their skills of scientific enquiry to the test as they help pose and answer open-ended questions from the practical to the mystifying.
+Every opportunity to develop lessons with the Computing, Art and Mathematics department is taken.

 Art & Design Technology